walvekarvarun/pharmacy_counting/README.md

 ## Key assumptions made here are:
 1. The Drugamount should be a number(either integer or float).
 If a String is encountered then that record is skipped.
-2. All 5 values, seperated by commas must be present for each record.  (id,prescriber_last_name,prescriber_first_name,drug_name,drug_cost)
+2. All 5 values, seperated by commas must be present for each record.  (id,prescriber_last_name,prescriber_first_name,drug_name,drug_cost).
-If there are less than 5 values, then that record is skipped and not read:
+If there are less than 5 values, then that record is skipped and not read.
   a.
-Eg of a record that will be read  : 123,smith,john,prazolam,1000
+123,smith,john,prazolam,1000 - This record id valid.
   b.
-Eg of a record that will be read  : 123,,john,prazolam,1000
+123,,john,prazolam,1000 - This record is valid.
   c.
-Eg of a record that will NOT be read : 123,john,prazolam,1000
+123,john,prazolam,1000 - This record is NOT valid.

 Upon creating the nested dictionary, the total number of patients for that drug and the total amount spent on that drug are calculated and stored in another dictionary - output-dictionary.